 Hard to think of a better namesake for a dive watch than this aquatic explorer.
 And you can take inspiration from the underwater adventurer himself every time you put it on as there’s an engraving of Cousteau on the case back.

-A blue dial combined with white luminescent indices ensures easy legibility in any conditions.
-And at 42 millimetres wide and 14 millimetres thick, this Aquatimer is a solid but wrist-friendly size too.
+A blue dial combined with white luminescent indices ensures easy legibility in any condition.
+And at 42 millimeters wide and 14 millimeters thick, this Aquatimer is a solid but wrist-friendly size too.
 Finally, in terms of visuals, this scuba dive watch nails the classic diver aesthetic—but with a touch of modern minimalism.

 Even if you plan to just be lounging on a deckchair, poolside, this IWC Aquatimer Expedition model offers a robust and sporty timepiece that would look great with a laidback casual attire—perhaps a summer shirt and sunglasses.

 Best for: an underwater timekeeper named after one of diving’s great champions.